midoceanbridg/makeitlocal/README.md

 # The Local Host
 This project was created during my time at Insight (https://insightfellows.com/data-science).

-It includes the following files
+Inside greenmarkets/ you will find the following files:

 * __0_fetch_bigovenapi.ipynb__ a notebook for saving recipes from the BigOven API
   * You will need your own BigOven API key to run this file